webplatform/docs-wpd/Infrastructure/architecture/Base_configuration_of_a_VM/index.md

 Here is a few details that every VMs has in common

 * Ubuntu 14.04 LTS
-* Each VM has a full name describing its role and environment level known internally pointing to private IPs (e.g. ''app3-jobrunner.production.wpdn'').
-* Apt has automatic security updates enabled
+* ''Apt'' is configured to have security updates installed automatically
-* IPv6 is supported by DreamCompute, but disabled for the moment
+* IPv6 is supported by DreamCompute, but we aren’t using it yet.
+It’s disabled at ''sysctl'' level for now
-* Private IPv4 networking enabled at ''security groups'' levels accross VMs, adresses are in <code>10.10.10.0/24</code> range (e.g. ''10.10.10.2'').
+* Private IPv4 networking ''security groups'' is allowing VMs to communicate among themselves
-* Nothing is exposed publicly except the bare minimum
+* Nothing is exposed to the public ''Floating IPs'', except the bare minimum (e.g. TCP 80, 443 on web servers)
 * Access to ANY VM is only made through the salt master acting as a '''JumpBox''', see [[#Accessing_a_VM_using_SSH|Accessing a VM using SSH]]
 * Get to know what was the ''cloud-init'' "userdata" scripts given at creation time <code>curl http://169.254.169.254/openstack/2013-10-17/user_data</code>
 * The names will define what softwares and web apps are going to be deployed, for more information about how it works see [[WPD:Infrastructure/architecture/Roles_and_environment_level|'''Roles and environment level''']]
 * Monit has automatic service checks definitions installed through Salt stack. [[WPD:Infrastructure/Monitoring/Monit|More about '''Monit''']] and about how to [[WPD:Infrastructure/architecture/Reports_to_review_status#Using_Monit|get Monit reports]].
+* Each VM has a full name describing its role and environment level known internally pointing to private IPs (e.g. ''app3-jobrunner.production.wpdn'').

 === Every VMs, except ones with the mail role ===